-The Federal government provides both operating and capital funding pursuant to the various sections of the Moving Ahead for Progress in the 21st Century (MAP-21) Act, of 2012 and the Fixing America's Surface Transportation Act (FAST), of 2015.
+The Federal government provides both operating and capital funding pursuant to the various sections of the Moving Ahead for Progress in the 21st Century (MAP-21) Act, of 2012, the Fixing America's Surface Transportation Act (FAST), of 2015, the Coronavirus Aid Relief and Economic Security Act (Cares Act) and the Coronavirus Response and Relief Supplemental Appropriation Act of 2021 (CRRSAA).
 Further, MassDOT and the member communities provide the local share of both operating and capital funding.

 (a Component Unit of the Massachusetts Department of Transportation)

 Notes to Financial Statements

-June 30, 2020 and 2019
+June 30, 2021 and 2020